TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/do_now.md

-#Do Now 2.03
+# Do Now 2.03

-##Part 1
+## Part 1
-Open up the terminal.
+Open up the console.
 Type each line of the following code into the interactive editor:
 ```
  >>> 5 < 3
  >>> 5 > 3